www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/compatibility-portability-and-adaptability/2025-02-25-t59-port-shell-project-to-java-and-the-network-worker.md

                 * [x] Only use multi line strings for templating.
                 * [x] Check that only one of the required is actually present and not multiple ones.
             * [ ] Create unit test like in Java version.
+                * [ ] Disable test logs, when the command is executed normally.
             * [x] Add self test to worker execute, that is executed for each worker execute call.
               This makes sure, that any code change to the worker execution does not break it.
             * [ ] Implement `--is-daemon`, in order to simplify liver server deployment on fresh server.